Introduction

 • Reduced Workplace Injuries & Costs – Lowering compensation claims and absenteeism.

-Enrolment Requirements for HLTWHS005 - Conduct Manual Tasks Safely
+Enrolment Requirements for HLTWHS005 - Conduct manual tasks safely

 Prerequisites

-There are no specific prerequisites for enrolling in the HLTWHS005 - Conduct Manual Tasks Safely.
+There are no specific prerequisites for enrolling in the HLTWHS005 - Conduct manual tasks safely.
 The course is designed to accommodate beginners and individuals with no prior training, as well as those seeking to refresh their existing knowledge and skills.

-Entry Requirements
+Entry Requirements for HLTWHS005

 • Qualification minimum of Year 10 Australian equivalent